LibCrowds/pybossa-lc/README.md

 [LibCrowds frontend](https://github.com/LibCrowds/libcrowds) and contains functions for generating LibCrowds projects and analysing their results.

-Key features:

-- Analyses task run data and stores final results as Web Annotations
-- Defines a templating system for configuring and generating projects
+It analyses task run data and sends the final results to a Web Annotation server.
+It also defines a templating system for configuring and generating projects.
-- Enables the creation of projects with parent-child relationships
-- Replaces default PYBOSSA emails with custom templates

 For details of how project creation and results analysis works in LibCrowds, see the [**LibCrowds Documentation**](https://docs.libcrowds.com).